spruceUI/spruceOS/README.md

 ## Themes

-  - Included are six themes located in Settings.
-More icons and themes are planned to be added in the future.
+  - Included are some default themes to choose from in Settings.
-  - You can add themes from your Miyoo Mini or MMP.
-NOTE: There will be some missing assets because the A30 has additional ones.
+  - Download from a wide variety of themes using the Theme Garden app!
   - We are seeking out new themes and hoping to get some soon!
 If you are interested in contributing a theme please reach out!
   - Initial work has began creating a [Theme Guide](https://github.com/spruceUI/spruceOS/wiki/Theme-design-guide)